openanalytics/shinyproxy-monitoring/README.md

     - Memory Limit and Requests
     - Total network traffic (both transmitted and received)

+**Note:** this dashboard also works when apps are run in different namespaces than the namespace of the ShinyProxy server.
+As an example, the Dash application in ShinyProxy 1 runs in a different namespace.

 ## How it works

 ### Loki + promtail

 Both Loki and promtail are used to collect the logs for all relevant dashboards.
-The setup of Loki is very basic, and no tweaks are needed to make it work with ShinyProxy.
+The upstream Loki helm chart is used.
+No tweaks are needed to make it work with ShinyProxy (although parallel processing was disabled).
 In contrast, the configuration of Promtail must be changed to better work with ShinyProxy.
 See the [`overlays/promtail/configs/promtail.yaml`](overlays/promtail/configs/promtail.yaml) file.
 Some important changes are: